Rasalp1/canvas-lm/README.md

 **Tips for Great Questions:**
 - Be specific: "What topics are covered in Chapter 3?" is better than "What's in the readings?"
 - Reference documents: "According to the lecture notes, what is..."
-- Ask follow-ups: Canvas LM remembers conversation context
+- Ask follow-ups: Canvs LM remembers conversation context
 - Use lecture context: Ask questions while viewing specific lectures for more targeted answers

 **Example Questions:**